Hero background

 About section

-An educational project for the rural communities of Zanzibar
+A childcare project in the rural communities of Zanzibar

-In Stone Town, among the scent of spices and winding alleys, many schools lack the resources and staff needed to support every child closely.
+In Stone Town, between the smell of spices and tangled lanes, many schools don't have the resources or staff they need to give every child individual attention.

-This is where the project begins: to support local teachers and build a bridge between cultures through education.
+That's where this project comes in: supporting local teachers and building a small bridge between cultures through education.

-As a participant, you will work alongside teachers during lessons, suggest educational and creative activities, and take part in the evening programme with the children and teenagers at the community centre.
+As a participant, you'll work alongside the teachers in lessons, suggest creative activities and join the evening programme with the kids at the community centre.

 Why participate